 This adapter board does not offer a lens mount, but uses the stock lens supplied with the sensor.
 However, MT9M001 – 1.3 MP Camera Module (color and monochrome) are available, with a bundled M12 LS-6020 lens (IR or NoIR) / mount, or simply a 13 mm plastic M12 mount.
 Also see the MT9M001 – 1.3 MP Camera Sensor.

-The key benefit of the standard lens mounts available with the MT9M001 – 1.3 MP Camera Module is the simplicity in swapping the lens – fisheye, wide-angle, telephoto, zoom, IR or NoIR filter – all of which are available from DLSCorp.
+The key benefit of the standard lens mounts available with the MT9M001 – 1.3 MP Camera Module (not this adapter board) is the simplicity in swapping the lens – fisheye, wide-angle, telephoto, zoom, IR or NoIR filter – all of which are available from DLSCorp.
 Click on the Camera Lenses product category for the complete selection of ArduCAM lenses.
 Be sure to verify the compatible lens mount height must include 13 mm for each lens selected.
-Note: these cameras uses a 22 mm pitch lens mount, which is only available with 13 mm height plastic mount.
+Note: these camera modules use a 22 mm pitch lens mount, which is only available with 13 mm height plastic mount.
 Click on the Camera Lens Mounts product category for information about lens mounts, including compatibility with the various lenses.

-- Microsoft xbox360 Kinect original color camera module
+- Microsoft xbox360 Kinect original color and IR-sensitive camera modules

 - Maximum resolution 1280 x 1024 SXGA at 30 fps